SongClass/SimTCP/README.md

 ### Acknowledgement

-This course project is originally developed by Prof. Chris Kanich in his networking class: https://www.cs.uic.edu/~ckanich/cs450/s18/homework5.html.
+This course project is originally developed by Prof. Chris Kanich and Prof. Brent Stephens in their networking class: https://www.cs.uic.edu/~ckanich/cs450/s18/homework5.html.
+Thank them for sharing the respository to start with!